efahale/ibanApi/README.md

 - Have at least 4 character
 - The first 2 characters are correct iban country code
 - Have correct number of characters for the specified country
-- The check digit are digits
+- The check digit are digits and validate with digit check
 > List of Iban Countries and length of the IBAN number was collected from [iban.com](https://www.iban.com/structure).
 > Iban Countries data is stored in json format in [iban_countries_info.json](iban/iban_countries_info.json)